ProdGraphy/pg-360-generator/README.md

 --------------------
 Free and paid plan or even customize one are available to fit your business needs  with [www.ProdGraphy.com](www.ProdGraphy.com)

-* Free Plan $0
-* Premium Plan $29
-* Customize Plan -> we have the flexibility to make your custom plan only contact us to make custom plan fit your business needs .

  Technical Support /Feedback
 ----------------------------
 we offer not just plugin ,it comes with the technical support.